tugcekonuklar/msc-computer-science-notes/big-data-analytics/Week-2.md

 ## Regression (How Much Will It Cost?)

+* Prediction is the task of estimating the value of a target attribute for a given instance based on the values of other attributes (or input attributes) for that instance
 * Price prediction is the task of estimating the price that a product will cost at a particular point in time.
 * The accuracy of a price-prediction model is domain dependent.
 * The fact that price prediction involves estimating the value of a continuous attribute means that it is treated as